 Decisions whether to 'add back' property are made at the Court's discretion.

-In general, the family court takes property of the marriage as they find it, as at the date of trial.
+In general, the family court takes property of the marriage or relationship as they find it, as at the date of trial.
 Its view is that the parties’ lives do not end at separation and they can be expected to live reasonable.

 It is not uncommon for one party in family court proceedings to allege that another person has disposed of or distributed assets, which would otherwise be included in the matrimonial asset pool available for distribution to both parties.

 These situations can occur when one party unilaterally does any of the following:

 - gives away assets to friends or family members;

 Legal Fees – the Family Law Act says each party should pay their own legal costs.